neuropoly/totalspineseg/README.md

 └── step2_output/            # Results of iterative labeling algorithm for step 2 (final output)
 ```

+**Important Note:** The spinal cord segmentation provided by TotalSpineSeg is not intended to replace, nor has it been validated for, cross-sectional area (CSA) analysis.
+Additionally, it has not been tested against spinal cord compressions or MS lesions and should not be used for these purposes.
+For CSA analysis, please use the validated algorithms available from the [Spinal Cord Toolbox](https://spinalcordtoolbox.com/user_section/tutorials/segmentation.html).

 Key points:
 - All segmentations in NIfTI (.nii.gz) format
 - Preview images in JPEG format